 Record at 17 to striking down Scotland – Rooney's top five England performances

-Ahead of Wayne Rooney's impending international return after two years, we select his five best performances in an England shirt.
+After Wayne Rooney announced his international retirement, we select his five best performances in an England shirt.

-Wayne Rooney will make his 120th and final England appearance after coming out of international retirement to play in a friendly against the United States.
+Wayne Rooney has officially retired from international football, bringing to an end a record-breaking 13-year spell with England.

-Rooney has not played for England since 2016 but is in the squad to face United States on November 15, although he will not be involved in the Nations League meeting with Croatia three days later.
+The 31-year-old former captain finishes as the Three Lions' most-capped outfield player and all-time leading goalscorer, having netted 53 times in 119 games.

 MACEDONIA 1-2 ENGLAND (EURO 2004 QUALIFYING, 06/09/2003)